gil27/gil.gomes.com.br/_drafts/2014-09-06-using-meaningless-names.md

 ## Using Meaningless Names

-Reading code, naming methods, variables and classes is an art that differs men from boys.
-I'm terrible naming things.
-A friend once tweeted: "There are only two hard things in Computer Science: cache invalidation and naming things."
+Code reading, method/variable naming is difficult.
+It is an art that separates men from boys.

+A friend once tweeted:

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p><a
 href="https://twitter.com/gil27">@gil27</a> &quot;There are only two hard things